Deception Online

 Q & A Online Deception

 I. Why are online users easily deceived?
-Having spent a great deal of time creating the dark side of human consciousness construct, iPredator, this writer spent many hours endeavoring to answer the question of why online users are so easily deceived online.
+Having spent a great deal of time creating the dark side of human consciousness concept, iPredator, this writer spent many hours endeavoring to answer the question of why online users are so easily deceived online.
 In the most concise way to answer this quandary, one must first understand that humanity is enraptured by the novelty and awe of a new societal paradigm called the Information Age.

 It is this point in time, in the evolution of human civilization, where information technology and the electronic universe of cyberspace has become part of the metaphorical fabric influencing many interpersonal relationships and aspects of daily life functioning.
 It cannot be denied that present day society is at the beginning of a new technological frontier that is paradoxically sensory magnificent and unchartered territory.
 Within these unknown aspects of the Information Age, temptation and curiosity act as accelerants driving online users to deceive their peers.